 The whole point of my book is to help non-English folks have the amazing experience of attending games in England – or at least to know more about what they are watching on television — and perhaps be entertained along the way.

-My contemplations on why I think it’s so great to watch the English game in person led Austin to make a request: to compare the experiences of being a fan in each country.
+My contemplations on why I think it’s so great to watch the English game in person led me to compare the experiences of being a fan in each country.
 So, let’s have a go, as they say in the UK.

 In the US, many stadiums are on the edge of town and/or were originally built for American football.
 There are exceptions, of course, and with more “soccer-specific” stadiums coming up all the time, things are improving here.